 At this point, I would normally add my closing remarks about Three Angels Diner.
 However, I would be remiss if I didn't mention my favorite item on the menu, The Colossus.
 This is a burger that many people are talking about, including a blog inspired by it.
 Seth Agranov, the blogger for Best Memphis Burger, said The Colossus inspired him to seek out Memphis' best burgers.
 If a burger can motivate someone to do that, it must be amazing.
 Well, I can assure you that The Colossus is as good as advertised.

 The foundation of The Colossus is its grass-fed organic beef patty.
-It is very lean and seasoned with a mix of salt, black pepper and what I believe is Worcestershire sauce.
+It is very lean and seasoned with a mix of salt and black pepper and likely marinated in what I believe is Worcestershire sauce.
 I tried to confirm this with one of the servers, but he wasn't sure.
 Regardless of what's in it, the beef is among the best I've tasted on a burger.
 It's almost as good as a steak, something that is not on Three Angel's menu.
 For meat being this good is a great example of the high standards that Three Angels implements in its food preparation.

 Topping The Colossus' great beef patty is a pile of fixings that make the burger worthy of its name.
 Most of it is a mound of lettuce mixed with vinegar and what a server called "oil" (maybe olive oil).
 Called Diner Slaw, it is more like a small salad that complements the burger well.
 The fried onion strings and bacon give the burger a crunchy element that meshes well with the creamy smoked Gouda cheese.
 As a whole, everything on the burger is excellent and I wouldn't change a thing.